St. Mark's Church, Dublin: The church building

+Works were carried out on the church in 1853 by the Ecclesiastical Commissioners.

-St. Mark's closed in 1971.
+The Church of Ireland closed the St Mark's Church in 1971.
 Its contents were distributed throughout the Church of Ireland, and the parish records were transferred to the Representative Church Body.
 After its closure the building was purchased by Trinity College Dublin which used it occasionally for exams and lectures.

-The church was purchased by the Family Worship Centre, a Pentecostal assembly, in 1987, renovated, and re-opened as a place of worship.
+In 1987 the building was purchased by the Family Worship Centre, a Pentecostal assembly, renovated, and re-opened as a place of worship.

 The parish

-The parish was cut off from that of St. Andrew by Act of Parliament in 1707.
-It corresponded to the civil parish of the same name.
+The former Church of Ireland congregation was formed from that of St Andrew's Church, Dublin by a 1707 Act of Parliament, and corresponded to the civil parish of the same name.

 The churchyard

 The church was surrounded on three sides by a churchyard which contained a large number of graves.
 In the 18th and early 19th centuries it was a favourite target of body snatchers, owing to its proximity to Trinity College, which taught medicine.
 A wall was built around the churchyard to try to prevent access.
 In 1892-3 the wall was removed and a railing substituted.